-- Python programming; Java development in Greenfoot and The National Cipher Challenge. - External and internal school speakers who provide focus for further discussion and act as a source of inspiration for projects and ideas. - Trips to exhibitions, historical sites and established businesses which give students experience of how the industry has progressed over the past century and where it will progress to in the future.
+- Regular society meetings that discuss computing-related problems and a range of technological affairs: Advanced Python programming; Java development in Greenfoot; and The National Cipher Challenge. - External and internal school speakers who provide focus for further discussion and act as a source of inspiration for projects and ideas. - Trips to exhibitions, historical sites and established businesses which give students experience of how the industry has progressed over the past century and where it will progress to in the future.